falkoschumann/activity-sampling-javascript/doc/README.md

 -   Groups activities by working days for the last 30 days.
 -   Summarizes houres worked today, yesterday, this week and this month.
--   Asumes last activity as current activity.
+-   Assumes last activity as current activity.

 ### Hours worked